Curtis/Ting Group - Stem Cell Biology

 - Live cell imaging.
 View videomicroscopy of histone H2B-GFP HSC transduced with cherry-AP2A2 (in orange) on OP9 cells, showing asymmetrical segregation of AP2A2 in mitosis.
 Scale bar 30 microm.
 (2Mb download) 8.3MB 4:19 min.

-2017 group L-R Back Row: Associate Professor David Curtis, Dr Stefan Sonderegger, Mr Andrej Terzic L-R Front Row: Ms Loretta Cerruti, Associate Professor Stephen Ting, Ms Jacqueline Boyle, Dr Cedric Tremblay, Dr Emma Toulmin, Dr Christina Tebartz, Ms Jesslyn Saw, Ms Ashlee Conway, Ms Michelle Karlik.
+2017 group L-R Back Row: Professor David Curtis, Dr Stefan Sonderegger, Mr Andrej Terzic L-R Front Row: Ms Loretta Cerruti, Associate Professor Stephen Ting, Ms Jacqueline Boyle, Dr Cedric Tremblay, Dr Emma Toulmin, Dr Christina Tebartz, Ms Jesslyn Saw, Ms Ashlee Conway, Ms Michelle Karlik.

 Tissue-specific stem cells replenish the mature, functional cells of that tissue throughout the life of the organism.
 Self-renewal and cell quiescence are important properties of normal stem cells that must be tightly regulated to maintain homeostasis.
 The goal of the Stem Cell Research Group is to understand the regulation of self-renewal and cell quiescence in normal HSCs and how these processes are perturbed in acute leukaemia.
 This research has broad therapeutic implications for ex vivo expansion of stem cells for bone marrow transplantation or regenerative medicine and identifying new ways of killing quiescent leukemic stem cells.